Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Applications of the Rashomon Set

 \textbf{Lower bound of variable importance}: $VI_-$ of feature $j$ can be obtained by solving the following linear programming problem.

 Since $\pi_{j,k}\geq 0$, Problem~\eqref{prob:vi-} can be solved using an LP solver.
 The objective minimizes variable importance, and the constraint ensures the solution is in the Rashomon set.

 \textbf{Upper bound of variable importance}: The maximization problem cannot be solved through linear programming since $[\omega_{j,0},...,\omega_{j,B_j-1}]$ can be arbitrarily large.
 Instead, we formulate it as a mixed-integer program.
-Let $M$ be a relatively large number (e.g., 200 is large enough for real applications) and let $I_k$ be a binary variable.
+Let $M$ be a relatively large number (e.g., 200 is large enough for real applications (see Appendix \ref{app:vir})) and let $I_k$ be a binary variable.

 The last two constraints ensure that $\omega'_{j,k}$ is defined as the absolute value of $\omega_{j,k}$.
 However, solving mixed-integer programs is usually time-consuming.
 We propose another way to solve the maximization problem.
-Since $\omega_{j,k}$ can be either positive or negative, we enumerate all positive-negative combinations for $\omega_{j,k}, k\in \{0, ..., B_j-1\}$ and solve the LP problem with the sign constraint enforced (see Algorithm \ref{alg:vi+_constraint} in the Appendix).
+Since $\omega_{j,k}$ can be either positive or negative, we enumerate all positive-negative combinations for $\omega_{j,k}, k\in \{0, ..., B_j-1\}$, solve the LP problem with the sign constraint enforced, and choose the maximum value (see Algorithm \ref{alg:vi+_constraint} in the Appendix \ref{app:vir}).